 Adding a metal hilt or guard is a little more work.
 You may decide not to bother.
 You may be able to form a guard from the handle material if you have the right piece of antler or shape the wood properly.
 Many period knives did not have a guard, just as many kitchen knives today do not have guards.
 People learn not to cut themselves.
 Also a large guard, or a double guard will limit the ways you can grip the knife, and gets in the way of certain kinds of cuts.
 It also limits the kind of sheath you can make.
 Of course if you decide not to use a guard, and do cut yourself, it was your choice.
 I am not responsible for your ineptitude.
 If you aren't sure you, and the next owners, of the knife can safely handle a knife without a guard, be sure to use one!
 My lawyer made me say that.

 If you use a guard it should fit exactly, with little or no gap between the guard and blade.
-Because of the polishing many blades are thinner where the guard sits than they are through the tang.
-This means you will have to thin the tang to match the blade in order to slide it through the guard.
-When you do this be sure to draw file or grind it down the length of the tang, not across it.
-Any scratches across the tang can weaken it and possibly cause failure.
+Because of the polishing. many blades are thinner at the point where the guard sits than they are through the tang.
+This means you will have to thin the tang to match the blade in order to slide the guard into place.
+Some blades have a squared portion at the base called a ricasso.
+This makes it easier to to fit a guard neatly.
+If your blade does not have a ricasso you may find the grind cross-section doesn't go very far up the tang.
+You will have to file the tang to match the grind to get the guard into place.
+This sounds confusing, but if you look at some of the blades without a ricasso it should make more sense.
+When filing the tang be sure to file or grind along the length, not across it.
+Filing across the tang can weaken it.